AdobeDocs/commerce-operations.en/help/configuration/deployment/example-environment-variables.md

 #### Set the variables using environment variables

-You can set the variable values in the Magento `index.php` using the following format:
+You can set the variable values in the `index.php` using the following format:

 ```php
 $_ENV['VARIABLE'] = 'value';